sendgrid/docs/source/Apps/template_engine.md

 There is currently a limit of 100 Templates and 100 Versions that may be created per account. _Please reach out to support if you reach into the limit._
 {% endinfo %}

-This app is differs from our other apps, and may be found in a [different location](https://sendgrid.com/templates).
+This app is not in the same location as our other Apps, you will find it from the dashboard.
+Just click [Template Engine](https://sendgrid.com/templates) and you will be taken there.

+{% info %}
+Templates created in Template Engine are account and subuser specific.
+Templates created on a parent account will not be accessible from the subuser accounts.
+{% endinfo %}

 More documentation may be found with the [Template Engine API Reference]({{root_url}}/API_Reference/Web_API_v3/Template_Engine/index.html).